Last verified: Thursday, 30. November 2023 at 08:25 AM

 These are the main product industries and agricultural products of American Samoa.
 This list indicates what this country is good at producing.

 These are the main product categories of imports and exports to and from American Samoa.

-American Samoa is currently rated at 4,0 out of a possible 5.0.
-Collected from 1 official sources.
-Please reconsider your need to travel to American Samoa.
+American Samoa is currently rated at 0,0 out of a possible 5.0.
+Collected from 0 official sources.
+Travelling American Samoa is (relatively) safe.

 There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in American Samoa.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).
 There are currently no officially reported deaths related to this disease in American Samoa.

 American Samoa has a size of 199 km² or 77 mi² which is slightly larger than Washington, DC.

 For non-country specific questions, please check our global F.A.Q.